influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

     weight: 40
     parent: Administration
 ---
-Configure InfluxDB Enterprise to query a Lightweight Directory Access Protocol (LDAP)-compatible directory service to:
+Configure InfluxDB Enterprise to use LDAP (Lightweight Directory Access Protocol) to:

 - Determine user permissions
-- Synchronize InfluxDB and the directory service so each request to the remote directory service doesn't need to be queried.
+- Synchronize InfluxDB and LDAP so each LDAP request doesn't need to be queried.

 ## Requirements